Install

 - The

-crate is a Stak Scheme compiler to compile Scheme programs into bytecodes.
+stak-compilecrate is a Stak Scheme compiler to compile Scheme programs into bytecode.